campeek/csci335-course-project/README.md

 ```bash
 sudo apt install cmake build-essential libncurses-dev
 ```
+or whatever flavor of package manager your distro likes if you're on windows, sorry for now :(

 ### building
 make sure dependencies are installed or else it wont work :(